 Applying for a graduate research degree under my supervision:

 NEW!: Prospective Students in Canada interested in a Master’s theses in Fire Safety Engineering are particularly encouraged to apply for consideration of a fully funded project in Timber in Fire for use in Canadian design.

 More details on this timber subject can be found here

 I am always looking for potential graduate students (MASc or PhD) to supervise in this subject area who have very strong team spirit, communication, writing, ethics, initiative, curiosity and (most importantly) creativity.
 Students applying should have a B+ average or higher (9.0+ / 12.0 on Carleton’s grading scale).

 When emailing me, prospective students should compose a letter which: describes their relevant skill sets and their experience as pertaining to research we perform; outlines their career goals; and provides a well-articulated position statement that addresses the theme – ‘defining appropriate education for developing Fire Safety Engineering in Canada and abroad’.
-In your position statement you should discuss your opinions on the topic of ‘enhancing WSTEM in higher education’.
-The letter should be included as text in the email sent and not as a pdf or doc file.
-It should note class standing as well.
+In your position statement you should discuss your opinions on the topic of ‘enhancing WSTEM and Diversity in higher education’.
+The letter should be included as text in your sent email.
+Pdf and/or doc files will not be opened.
+Your letter should note class standing as well (x ranking out of y).
+Emails that do not follow this procedure will be ignored.
 Only short-listed candidates will be contacted afterwards and invited to submit their CV.
-Emails that do not follow this procedure may be ignored.

 Qualified Canadian students are provided with competitive funding packages which can cover tuition and living expenses.